Amdadul-HQ/book_reading_site/README.md

  * Full Mobile Responsive
  * Have a Contract Form
  * A Grap Chart With Custom Shape
+ * Successful Toastify Massege
- * Have A Error Page
+ * Not Found Page